 I have been working as a translator for more than 15 years, bringing into Spanish or Galician all sorts of documents written in Bosnian, Croatian, English, German, Portuguese, Serbian and Slovene, as well as from Galician into Spanish.

 I am also a sworn translator for English and Galician.

 Regarding CATs, I own the latest versions of SDL 2019, MemoQ (8.3) and Wordfast (Pro) and I am a proficient user also of Memsource and Wordbee.

 I provide interpretation services into Spanish and Galician from Bosnian, Croatian, English, German, Portuguese, Serbian and Slovene as well as from Galician into Spanish.

-Since 2019 I am a Conference Interpreting Agent (ACI) to the EU Institutions working with English, Portuguese and Croatian into Spanish.
+Since 2019 I am a Conference Interpreting Agent (ACI) to the EU Institutions working with English, Portuguese, Croatian and Galician into Spanish.

 Since 2003 I am a court interpreter for Galician and English.

 The task of the translator is to render a text written in one language into another, hence making available material that otherwise would be inaccesible.